 The Responsibilities of Referees

 Referees have full authority and control in football matches.
 They also enforce the rules of the game during the football match, which they have been appointed as officials.
-They have as much power to alter the outcome of your Unibet Sports Betting results with the decisions they make during the match.
-Here are their main duties and responsibilities:
+Almost all online sports betting sites (e.g. Unibet Sports Betting) often offer a lot of betting options based solely on referee decisions, like number of yellow cards or number of penalties.
+That being said, these are their main duties and responsibilities:

 They Have a Primary Duty of Enforcing All the Rules